hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ### Notes

+By default any exception data is written to a named temp file, which is not deleted on program exit.

+All log and error messages are redirected to /dev/null by default.

-If you dont want any exception text to appear on the screen and distract from using the programs, then you can run the program like below to avoid the screen getting messed up with stderr contents
+If by some chance any exception or error message which should have gone into one of the above mentioned log files, appears on the screen and thus leading to distraction wrt using the program, then you can run the program like below to avoid the screen getting messed up with such messages

 	spreadsheetkvc.py 2> /tmp/sskvc.stderr